maurynickelson/threat-hunting-exposed-vm/documentation/06-documentation.md

 # ⭐ 06 — Documentation

-## 📝 Objective
+## 📝 Purpose
-The purpose of this phase is to compile all evidence, queries, screenshots, findings, and investigative notes into a clear and traceable report.
-Proper documentation ensures that the threat hunt can be reviewed, audited, reproduced, and referenced by other analysts or leadership.

-This also supports long-term knowledge retention and demonstrates a complete incident lifecycle.
+This section brings together all the notes, screenshots, queries, and files used throughout the threat hunt.
+The goal is to keep everything organized in one place so the investigation can be easily followed, understood, and repeated later if needed.
+Good documentation makes it easier to review the hunt, explain the steps taken, and reference specific findings.

 ---

-## 📁 Documentation Components
+## 📁 What’s Included

-All relevant artifacts for this threat hunt have been organized into dedicated directories for clarity and reproducibility:
+All project files are organized into folders to keep things clean and easy to navigate:

-### 🔹 **Markdown Documentation**
+### 🔹 Markdown Files (Full Hunt Write-up)
 - `01-preparation.md`
 - `02-data-collection.md`
 - `03-data-analysis.md`